Calum-Johnston/Client-Server-Model/readme.txt

+A basic Client - Server setup, written in Java

 To run Server and Client successfully:

 - Open Server bash file first, if you open Client bash file it will fail to connect